UNITED STATES

 On November 11, 2022,

-On June 23, 2023, Seaboard Foods reached a settlement with the Class to settle the Class Action for an immaterial amount, which settlement is subject to approval of the Court.
-Members of the Class will have the opportunity to opt-out of the Class and commence their own actions.
+On June 23, 2023, Seaboard Foods reached a settlement with the Class to settle the Class Action which was approved by the Court and paid during Seaboard’s first quarter of 2024.

 Cereoil and Nolston Litigation